meettyj/Tobacco-on-Twitter/README.md

 - reddit: everying relevant to reddit data
 - result: detailed record and explanation of the results
 - twitter: preprocessing of the Twitter API data
--

-# 2. Exetension of previous work
-Relevant directories:
-- classification: past classification work
-- evaluation: metric for the classification
-- level_alcohol: classification models in the level of alcohol
-- level_behavior: classification models in the level of behavior
-- level_firstPerson: classification models in the level of first person
-- pipelines: pipeline for the classification procedure
-- preprocessing: code for previous preprocessing
-- scripts: gridsearch of the parameters in the models
-- tokenize: used in data preprocessing
+- tobaocco: extraction of relevant tobacco data

 ## Environment Requirement

 Strongly Suggest using [Anaconda](https://docs.anaconda.com/anaconda/install/) to configure your environment.
+Each required package is indicate in front of the code.
+Simple requirement examples are
 - Python 3
   - `pandas` >= 0.18
   - `numpy` >= 1.11